Windyera/Mathematics-Data-Pack/README.md

 `/function math:power`

-3.The calculation result will replace the value of `math.target`.
-And `math.source` will be kept.
+3. The result of the calculation will replace the value of `math.target`.
+And `math.source` is kept.

-Note: Although some functions only use one value `math.target`, `math.source` may be overwrited.
+Note: Although some functions take only one value `math.target`, `math.source` can be overwritten.

 ### Stack

-The stack used here have the same behavior to the stack in the field of computer technic.
-The stack have 16 sorts.
-After full It can not store additional value **without** a Syntex Error unless pop a value from it.
+The stacks used here have the same behaviour as the stacks used in computer engineering.
+The stack has 16 sorts.
+After it is full it cannot store any more value **without** a Syntex Error unless pop a value from it.

 To store a value, put it in `math.buffer` then run `/function math:stack.push`.